Packaging Tape Buying Guide

 Kraft Paper Tape

 Reinforced or plain water-activated kraft tape.
-Stronger tamper-evident bond, branded look, recyclable with the box.
+Creates a paper-based carton closure with visible tape disturbance.
 Slower to apply without an electric dispenser.

 Masking, Duct & Filament